-Transient - Graduate students currently enrolled in good standing at another college or university may register at Valdosta State University for no more than six semester hours.
+Transient - Graduate students currently enrolled in good standing at another college or university may register at Valdosta State University.

-Non-Degree - The student who holds an undergraduate degree and wishes to take graduate or undergraduate courses for add-on certification or personal enrichment without pursuing an advanced degree may be admitted as "not-degree."
-Students who maintain a cumulative average of B or better in graduate courses taken may later be granted entry to a degree program upon proper application to the Graduate School.
+Non-Degree - Students who hold an undergraduate degree and wish to take graduate or undergraduate courses for add-on certification or personal enrichment without pursuing an advanced degree may be admitted as "non-degree."
+Students who maintain a cumulative average of "B" or higher in graduate courses taken may later be granted entry to a degree program upon proper application to the Graduate School.
 A maximum of 9 semester hours may be considered by the appropriate department involved for transfer into a degree-granting program.
-Students admitted as non-degree are not eligible for financial aid.
+Students admitted as non-degree are not eligible for financial aid or graduate assistantships.